 When you’ve embarked on your working holiday, wherever that may be, you’ll no doubt be fully bitten by the travel bug.
 Not only are you in a new country and seeing it as a local would, you’ll get to start planning your next trip after that.

 1. Have a Plan

-Whatever you want to save your money from, it’s important to have a rough plan if you want to save up some moolah.
+Whatever you want to save your money for, it’s important to have a rough plan.
 If you’re deciding on travelling again, research where you’re going and what costs you’re likely to face.
 Southeast Asia prices will differ hugely than from Europe, so it just depends on what you want.
 Once you have a plan, try stick to it as much as possible, and keep aside some money each week or month.